Determining Reliability for Complex Systems

 the reliability simulation option requires a number of inputs.
 The first

-time at which the reliability is to be estimated.
+input is the end time at which the reliability is to be estimated.
 The

 second input is the number of increments.
 The end time is divided into the